-Japan's economy is likely to keep growing at a pace above its potential growth rate, with overseas economies growing moderately and as a virtuous cycle from income to spending gradually intensifies against the background of factors such as accommodative financial conditions.
+Japan's economy is likely to keep growing at a pace above its potential growth rate, with overseas economies continuing to grow moderately and as a virtuous cycle from income to spending gradually intensifies against the background of factors such as accommodative financial conditions.

-Comparing the projections through fiscal 2025 with those presented in the previous Outlook Report, the projected real GDP growth rate for fiscal 2023 is lower, mainly reflecting lower private consumption due in part to the effects of the suspension of production and shipment at some automakers.
-The projected growth rate for fiscal 2024 is somewhat lower, given that the GDP growth rate for the second half of fiscal 2023 is expected to be fairly lower than previously projected.
-The rate for fiscal 2025 is more or less unchanged.
+Comparing the projections with those presented in the previous Outlook Report, the projected real GDP growth rate for fiscal 2024 is somewhat lower, mainly due to the impact of the statistical revision to the GDP figures for fiscal 2023.
+The projected growth rates for fiscal 2025 onward are more or less unchanged.

 In the household sector, employment is likely to continue rising, but the pace of increase is projected to moderate gradually.
 This is because it will become more difficult for labor supply to increase, with labor force participation of women and seniors having advanced to a high degree thus far.
 That said, these developments will lead to an increased tightening of labor market conditions during the course of the economic recovery.
 In this situation, wage growth is expected to increase as a trend, partly reflecting price rises, and employee income is projected to continue increasing.
-Against this backdrop, for the time being, although private consumption is expected to be affected by the price rises, it is projected to increase moderately, mainly reflecting the rise in wage growth and improvement in consumer sentiment.
-Private consumption is also projected to be underpinned by the government's initiatives, such as the continuation of measures to reduce the household burden of higher gasoline prices and also cuts in income tax and inhabitant tax.
+Against this backdrop, for the time being, although private consumption is expected to be affected by the price rises, it is projected to increase moderately, mainly reflecting the rise in wage growth.
+Private consumption is also projected to be underpinned, for the time being, by the government's initiatives such as the continuation of measures to reduce the household burden of higher gasoline prices, emergency measures against higher electricity and gas charges, and cuts in income tax and inhabitant tax.